 This tutorial describes how to define access token policies after you define a structure.

-In this section, you will define three policies that use a requester's access token to limit its access to data.
+In this section, you will define three policies that use a requester's access token to limit data access.

 Creating a policy for permitted access token scopes